ResidentMario/fahr/CONTRIBUTING.md

-`fahr` is alpha-level software, and is still under active development.
+`fahr` is beta software, and is still under active development.

 ## Development